 This post may contain affiliate links.
 Please read my disclosure.

 Making hollandaise sauce from scratch can be a real pain the a**.
-So for those out there that are afraid to make it (I'll raise my hand on this one too), don't fret...you can now make it in 5 minutes in the blender!
+So for those out there that are tired of the hassle (I'll raise my hand on this one too), don't fret...you can now make it in 5 minutes in the blender!

 And honestly, I think it tastes just as good as the cook method with these Crispy Hash Browns, Ham and Cheese Pastry or Roasted Asparagus.